AI Retrieval Practice Quizzes: What Teachers Need to Know

 Example:

 This fosters a rich learning environment.
 Learners engage with AI quizzes and 'Map It' tasks.
-Teachers combine these for generative learning (Researchers, date).
+Teachers combine these for generative learning (Fiorella & Mayer, 2015).
 This approach helps learners actively build their understanding.
 This mix of tools encourages deeper knowledge retention.

-Learners create mental models by linking recalled concepts.
-They also form new connections between these concepts (Johnson & Mayer, 2012).
-This helps learners to understand subjects better (Anderson, 2010; Brown et al., 2014).
+Learners create mental models by linking recalled concepts and form new connections between these concepts as they retrieve.
+This kind of generative encoding helps learners understand subjects better, not just remember them (Brown, Roediger & McDaniel, 2014).

 AI models are trained heavily on American data sets and will default to US English.
 You must explicitly command the AI in your system prompt to behave otherwise.
 Begin your prompt with the phrase: "You must use strictly UK English spelling, grammar, and punctuation at all times."
 Review outputs carefully to catch words like colour or analyse before printing them for your class.